For Mediators:

 As a condition of ongoing approval, mediators must comply with the Practice Standards and seek re-approval in accordance with the Approval Standards.

-Application form for Mediators Seeking Approval under the NMAS.
+Application form for Mediators Seeking Approval under the AMDRAS.

 This application is in two parts